WayneDW/Automated-Equity-Asset-Selection-and-Allocation/README.md

-# This repository is sperated into four parts:
+# This repository is separated into four parts:

 ## 1. Data Preprocessing